 Having a dog who is a perfect companion starts with knowing exactly what you want to do with your dog.

 What Is My Favorite Thing To Do With My Dog?

 If you would love to have a dog who will go hiking, camping, swimming with you; then picking an active working dog is a great idea.
 If you however picture your dog relaxing on the couch with you after a long work week, and you do not want to satisfy his desire for extensive activity every day, you need to choose a much calmer breed.
 Toy breeds are ideal for this!

 Does My Dog Need To Stay Alone For Long Hours?

-If your job requires you to be gone for 12 hours a day and you do not have a family member or neighbor who can pop in and take your dog out, you should not pick a highly attached companion breed.
+If your job requires you to be gone for 12 hours a day and you don’t have a family member or neighbor who can pop in and take your dog out, you should not pick a highly attached companion breed.
 One-person dogs such as Border Collies, Poodles or Golden Retrievers will become depressed and destructive if they are left alone for extended periods of time.

 You should choose a more independent breed if you are planning on leaving your dog alone a lot.
 Many livestock guardian breeds do much better with this than herding or toy dogs.

 How Much Time Do I Want To Spend On Training?